 The 30% ruling for your foreign employees in the Netherlands

-If you are an employer in the Netherlands, and you hire highly skilled workers to come and work for you in the Netherlands, you can offer them the 30% ruling.
+Are you an employer in the Netherlands?
+And do you hire highly skilled workers to come and work for you in the Netherlands, or do you post a Dutch employee abroad?
+You can offer them the 30% ruling.
 This ruling gives them a tax advantage.
-It compensates for the costs they have for moving to the Netherlands.
+It compensates for the costs they have for moving to or from the Netherlands.
 This article explains how it works.

 What is the 30% ruling and how does it work?